On Social Competitiveness and Human Nature

 - Equality of opportunity: Here while we allow healthy but peaceful competition in social interactions and in the labour market, the state intervenes mainly to ensure a level playing field for all children by funding universal education and a social safety net.
 This principle lets everyone compete on a level playing field, but cannot guarantee equal success, which may depend on inherent aptitudes and biological differences, e.g. success in the Olympic 100m sprint may depend on training and diet, but also genetically determined physique.

 - Equality of outcome: Here the state intervenes to ensure everyone can attain the same socio-economic status through positive discrimination and massive investment to help underperformers.
 This principle identifies the least successful as victims of purported oppression, exclusion or prejudice.
-Here we should distinguish between giving everyone a fair chance to prove their worth.
+Here we should distinguish between giving everyone a fair chance to prove their worth and rewarding incompetence or demotivating excellence.

 Few aspects of human nature are as socially competitive as our mating or sexual bonding strategies.
 Sex is both a social taboo and something we all intimately crave, when we’re in the mood and with the right partner.
 Recreational eroticism has deep biological roots that ultimately seek to maximise our chances of passing on our genes and thus our cultural influence onto the next generation.
 We can transfer our cultural influence through adoption or through our life’s endeavours, but until recently the biological family remained the primary means of preserving one’s legacy for posterity.
 Naturally sexual desire is psychologically complex.
 Our erotic urges are much more powerful than our need to conceive more offspring than we can reasonably bring up.
 Such urges, especially among young men, merely satisfy hormonal impulses and boost our sense of self-esteem.